-The Master of Environment is an interdisciplinary program focusing on basic, and applied research.
-Dealing with, the complex relationships among the environment, earth, natural resources, and society at large.
+The Master of Environment is an interdisciplinary program focusing on basic and applied research, dealing with the complex relationships among the environment, earth, natural resources, and society at large.
 The program is interdisciplinary and multidisciplinary, allowing students to take courses in, and work with researchers from a number of departments within the University.

 The Master of Environment was created to facilitate research that incorporates or explicitly speaks to human beings as part of living landscapes.
 Participants have a wide range of backgrounds and generally incorporate at least two of the biological, physical, and social sciences in their research in remote, rural, or urban regions.
-A required "environmental methodologies" course GEOG 7360 facilitates discussion among participants, at once developing insight, and sensitivity to a wide diversity of research methods, creating linkages amongst students in the program, and evaluating the implications of involving resource dependent communities in research.

 The goal of the Master of Environment is to develop a scientific understanding of the environment, negative and positive feedbacks of natural and anthropogenic processes on the environment.
 Much of this research is relevant to policy development, management of the environment, and its resources.
 Faculty and students study environmental concerns from a variety of perspectives, from both the natural/physical sciences, and the social sciences/humanities.